Gabrielle Hoyer

 Investigating Beta-Coherence in Parkinsonian Rats: Self-Directed Motion Effects

-Dorval A., Polar C., Hoyer, G. Cortico-Subthalamic Beta-Coherence Suppression During High-Intensity, Self-Directed Motion in a Parkinsonian Rat Model.
+Polar C.* & Hoyer, G.*, Dorval A., Cortico-Subthalamic Beta-Coherence Suppression During High-Intensity, Self-Directed Motion in a Parkinsonian Rat Model.
 In Proceedings of the 9th International IEEE/EMBS Conference on Neural Engineering (NER), IEEE Engineering in Medicine and Biology Society, San Francisco, CA, (2019), 491.

 Towards the Provision of Sustainable Medical Materials to Low and Middle-Income Countries